RyanParki/CIS-1512-Project/README.md

 3. Set environment variables (api keys and such, see below.)
 3. Run run.py

+## Testing
+### Unit tests
+pytest is used for unit tests. pytest-mock is included for mocking web requests (for external API queries).
+* *tests/conftest.py* sets up the test harness
+* *tests/test_internal_data.py* contains tests for FReD and USDA data
+* more to come...
+* To run the tests, use *pytest -sv*
+### Additional tests
+* We have no tests for the code paths that run in the browser (js stuff)
+* The professor recommended Selenium during lecture?
 ## Project Layout (may change)
 ```
 ├── colourBloem